 For at least three decades scientists and environmental activists have been warning (although inaccurately) that the world is on the verge of a global warming “apocalypse” that will flood coastal cities, tear up roads and bridges with mega-storms and bring widespread famine and misery to much of the world.
 How will the environment fair under Trump's presidency?

-*UPDATE: Under Trump America's CO2 emissions hit a 67 year low , reduced its carbon dioxide emissions by 41.8 million tons from 2016 to 2017 and the largest decline in CO2 emissions in the world; The earth's ozone layer shrunk to a record low in 2017; There were 7 cleaned-up toxic sites that were removed from Superfund National Priorities List (NPL) list and on track for 10 or more deletions in 2018 as Trump pushes green tehcnology.
+*UPDATE: Under Trump America's CO2 emissions hit a 67 year low , reduced its carbon dioxide emissions by 41.8 million tons from 2016 to 2017 and the largest decline in CO2 emissions in the world; The earth's ozone layer shrunk to a record low in 2017; Trump’s EPA has cleaned up more contanimated sites in less time and at a faster pace than the Obama administration did in all of 2015 and 2016 as Trump pushes green tehcnology.

 Note: The U.S. makes up less than 1% of the world's ocean plastic and yet is the world's third most populated country.
 In fact five Asian countries—China, Indonesia, Philippines, Thailand and Vietnam—are dumping more plastic into the oceans than the rest of the world combined.